 Improving streets to become places where people can walk, ride a bike, socialise and add vitality to neighbourhoods supports this Premier’s Priority and helps to create better places to live and work.

 In early 2020 the NSW Government announced the $15 million Streets as Shared Spaces program to deliver temporary demonstration and pilot projects to support the community and test ideas for more permanent improvements to local streets, paths and public spaces.

-48 successful projects were announced in August 2020.
 The program won the Greater Sydney Commission Planning Awards’ Chief Commissioner’s Award in October 2020.

 Building on the strength of the Streets as Shared Spaces program, the $15 million Your High Street program was announced in November 2020.
 Projects will boost high street economic recovery, improve comfort and amenity and increase footfall.

 As part of the Government’s response to the pandemic, the Department of Planning, Industry and Environment engaged the community on their use and attachment to public spaces, with a survey and other engagement activities.
 The findings were published in the Public Spaces: Streets as Shared Spaces Engagement Report (PDF, 4641 KB).